-Join Denise Allen-Hoyt for an in-depth discussion in this video The Cisco 1841 router, part of Up and Running with Cisco CLI Router Configuration.
+Join Denise Allen-Hoyt for an in-depth discussion in this video The Cisco 1841 router, part of Learning Cisco CLI Router Configuration.

 - So I'm going to start out by exploring the physical components of the 1841 router.
 We're going to start by first looking at the physical components on the front of the router.
 So the front of the router includes the Cisco brand logo, it will be located on the top left, and the type of router would be indicated on the top right.
 There are two system LEDs, the system power LED, which is either off, which means there's no power, or it's blinking green, which indicates that the router is booting.